dimkroon/dimkroon.github.io/guides/howto-add-file-source.md

 &nbsp;
-![img file mngr new src](/assets/images/kodi-filemanager-with-new-source.png) Now you will see the newly added source in file manager.
+![img file mngr new src](/assets/images/kodi-filemanager-with-new-source.png) With newly added source file manager should look like this.

 You can double-check if it works; select it and press OK/Enter (or double-click with the mouse).
 You wil now see the contents of the web directory,